-The Division has had an adjusted ASO between 6.23% and 9.45% in the last five years.
-In 2016-2017, the ASO decreased as there was an increase in expenditures and there was a decrease in the Adjusted ASO as these reserves were used to fund literacy initiatives, assist students requiring specialized supports, and funds provided to support curriculum, new programming and new school startup costs, technology evergreening and improvement of Wi-Fi access in the Division.
+The Division has had an adjusted ASO between 6.23% and 8.70% in the last five years.
 In 2017-2018, the adjusted ASO decreased significantly as the technology evergreening funds were reallocated from operating reserves to capital reserves; whereas, these technology evergreening projects are to be capitalized in future years.